lix-project/lix/src/nix/flake.md

 The semantic of such a path is as follows:

 * If the directory is part of a Git repository, then the input will be treated as a `git+file:` URL, otherwise it will be treated as a `path:` url;
-* If the directory doesn't contain a `flake.nix` file, then Nix will search for such a file upwards in the file system hierarchy until it finds any of:
+* If the directory doesn't contain a `flake.nix` file, then Lix will search for such a file upwards in the file system hierarchy until it finds any of:
     1. The Git repository root, or
     2. The filesystem root (/), or
     3. A folder on a different mount point.